Bender (Futurama): Personality

 Despite his often immoral attitude, he has a softer side; he can feel guilt and remorse over his actions if he goes too far (even by his own standards), indicating that he is not as selfish or unkind as he appears to be.
 In "Bendless Love", Bender intends to murder Flexo in order to win the love of fem-bot Angelyne, but when Flexo gets stuck under a gigantic steel girder, Angelyne shows sorrow for him.
 Bender decides that her happiness is more important than his own, and ends up saving Flexo.
 Also, in "Jurassic Bark", when Bender becomes jealous of Fry's petrified dog, Seymour, he decides to throw him in magma.
 But when he realizes how his actions hurt Fry, Bender apologizes for his behavior and rescues the dog.
 In "Godfellas", he becomes the god of a microscopic alien race and abuses this position by commanding them to produce beer for him.
 When his abuse of power causes the entire species' demise, however, he cries in mourning and remorse.

 Reception and cultural influence

-In 2008, Bender took second place behind the Terminator in a poll for the "Baddest Movie Robot" on Techradar.com.
+In 2008, Bender took second place behind the Terminator in a poll for the "Baddest Movie Robot" from TechRadar.

 The song "Bend It Like Bender!" from the Devin Townsend Project album Addicted, is a direct reference to Bender.
 One of the lyrics in the song is "Game's over, losers!
 I have all the money!", which is a line Bender says in the episode "A Head in the Polls".

+The first two Android versions were codenamed Astro Boy and Bender by Google.